itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-2.markdown

 1. Alexey Dosovitskiy, Lucas Beyer, Alexander Kolesnikov, Dirk Weissenborn, Xiaohua Zhai, Thomas Unterthiner, Mostafa Dehghani et al. "An image is worth 16x16 words: Transformers for image recognition at scale."
 International Conference on Learning Representations (2021).

 1. Andre Wibisono, Ashia C. Wilson, and Michael I. Jordan.
-"A variational perspective on accelerated methods in optimization." proceedings of the National Academy of Sciences 113, no. 47 (2016): E7351-E7358.
+"A variational perspective on accelerated methods in optimization."
+Proceedings of the National Academy of Sciences 113, no. 47 (2016): E7351-E7358.